Yvand/hugo-AzureCP/content/docs/help/troubleshooting/index.md

 $response | ConvertTo-Json
 ```

-## Inspect the actual traffic between AzureCP and Azure AD
+## Inspect the traffic to Azure AD

-You can redirect the traffic between AzureCP and Azure AD through Fiddler to inspect it.
+You can intercept and inspect the traffic between AzureCP and Azure AD using [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic).
-Once Fiddler was installed locally and its root certificate trusted, you can do it per web application by updating the web.config:
+Once Fiddler was installed locally and its root certificate trusted, you can intercept the traffic per web application by updating the web.config:

 ```xml
 <system.net>